 What is cholecystitis?

-Additional symptoms of cholecystitis include:
+Other symptoms include:

 - abdominal pain and cramping after meals (especially fatty foods)